parasuramivln/PDC-support-web/support-docs/docs/login/windows_login.md

 # How to login from Windows

+## Kerberos based authentication

 This section describes how to acquire kerberos tickets in Windows and log in to PDC.
+For information on how to login from Windows using SSH key based authentication, please refer to [this page](./ssh_login.md#windows)

 There are two essentially different ways to log in from Windows: